-Shortly after submitting his patent, Pinel received a call from Phil Cardinale, [who had] been hired to revive a financially troubled ball brand called Star Traxx, which he had renamed Track.
-He recalled Pinel's napkin sketches of unorthodox cores and invited him to help design a new Track ball.
+called Pinel's napkin sketches of unorthodox cores and invited him to help design a new Track ball.
 It was a one-time chance to test out whether his theories would hold up in the real world.

 Pinel seized the opportunity.
 He created a core based on the "tip-and-tail" concept he'd just applied to patent.
 The resulting ball, the Shark, flared even when a bowler didn't apply much spin at the moment of release.